MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits: Proposed Algorithm

-In the MP algorithm, each node accumulates messages from its children and computes the factor product with its own table.
-The sum of the counts in the resulting table is thus the \id{sat-count} for the conjunction of formulas of the node and its children.
-The theorem follows since the MP algorithm terminates when the root node receives messages from all its children. \end{proof}
+where $r$ is the root node and $\mathbf{T}(\mathbf{X_r})$ is the table corresponding to the root node. \end{theorem} \begin{proof} Each step of of the MP is a marginalization followed by a factor product (Merge).
+A node receives messages from its children and computes the factor product with its own table.
+The messages are the factors obtained after marginalizing variables in the child that are not present in the parent.
+Marginalization followed by factor product does not alter the overall PF (Lemma \ref{lem:fp}).
+The PF of the factor product is the \id{sat-count} of the conjunction of the formulas of the node and its children (Lemma \ref{lem:sc}).
+The MP algorithm terminates when the root node receives messages from all its children.
+Therefore, the PF at the root node, given by the sum of all the counts in $\mathbf{T(X_r})$, is the \id{sat-count} of the formula. \end{proof}

-Fig.~\ref{fig:complete_example}(c) depicts the message passing and factor product for finding the \id{sat-count}($\mathbf{F}$). $V_3$ is designated the root node and the factor product of $\mathbf{T}(\mathbf{X_3})$ and the message gives final table at the root, with \id{sat-count}($\mathbf{F}) = 8$.
+Fig.~\ref{fig:ce}(c) depicts the message computation, passing, and factor product for finding the \id{sat-count}($\mathbf{F}$), without setting the error bits. $V_3$ is designated the root node and the factor product of $\mathbf{T}(\mathbf{X_3})$ and the message gives final table at the root, with \id{sat-count}($\mathbf{F}) = 8$.